1-4 Sophia University Global Features

 Percentage of Japanese students with study abroad experience (full-year)

-The number of Japanese students with study abroad experience has steadily increased, as a result of various measure to enhance study abroad, such as the study abroad counselling program, the steady growth in the number of partner institutions, and having variety of overseas short-term programs and internship courses.
-For the AY2019, the number has reached 1,000 students, but in AY2020, owing to the impact of COVID-19, the outbound study abroad with travel was completely canceled, resulting in a sharp decrease.
-In AY2021, from the latter half of the year, travel by students participating in exchange programs has partially resumed, and in AY2022, the number of semester outbound exchange students recovered, and short-term programs have also gradually resumed with travel.
-Some students also participated in online overseas programs, and the total number of students with study-abroad experience has recovered to almost 590 (1.5 times the AY2021).
+The number of Japanese students with study abroad experience has steadily increased, as a result of various measure to enhance study abroad, such as the study abroad counselling program, the steady growth in the number of partner institutions, and expansion of variety of overseas short-term programs and internship courses.
+In AY2019, the number of outbound students reached 1,000 students.
+However, due to the COVID-19 pandemic, all study abroad programs were suspended in the 2020 academic year, resulting in a significant decrease.
+From the latter half of the AY2021, the University partially resumed, and in AY2022, the number of semester outbound exchange students recovered, and short-term programs have also gradually resumed with travel.
+Despite challenges such as changes in global conditions and the rising costs of studying abroad due to the depreciation of the yen, which posed new barriers to studying abroad, the final figure for the AY2023 recovered to 889 students (7.1% of all students), although it did not reach the target value.

 Percentage of international students to all students (full-year)